alexanderswann-noaa/Benthic-LiDAR-Mapping/README.md

 4b.
 Within the repository there is a requirements.txt file with all of the conda packages needed to run the code.

-This could take a moment.
+This could take a few minutes.
 ```bash
 conda install --file requirements.txt -y
 ```